sven-friedel/fin-product-value-insights/README.md

 The central goal of this strategic initiative is to move beyond simple revenue reporting and develop a data-driven model that identifies, segments, and quantifies the bank's most valuable customers.

-**Deliverables:** An end-to-end data pipeline in SQL resulting in a clean, customer-level fact table, and an interactive Tableau dashboard providing actionable recommendations for product feature enhancements and targeted marketing campaigns.
+**Deliverables:** An end-to-end data pipeline in SQL resulting in a clean, customer-level fact table, and an [interactive Tableau dashboard](https://public.tableau.com/app/profile/sven.friedel/viz/Dashboard_17676766705190/CardCustomerDashboard) providing actionable recommendations for product feature enhancements and targeted marketing campaigns.

 ### 2. 💡Key Business Questions & Strategic Impact

 The analysis is designed to answer critical questions for the Card Services and Marketing teams:

 1.  **Customer Segmentation & Value:** How can the entire customer base be segmented using **RFM (Recency, Frequency, Monetary)** logic, and which segments represent the highest Customer Lifetime Value (CLV) opportunity?
-2.  **Product Stickiness:** Do certain card types (e.g., Platinum vs. Gold) exhibit significantly different usage patterns, and is the credit limit setting optimal across these product tiers?
+2.  **Product Stickiness:** Do certain card brands (e.g., Mastercard vs. Visa) exhibit significantly different usage patterns?
 3.  **Targeted Cross-Selling:** What is the primary spending behavior (Merchant Category Code / MCC) of our **Champion** customers, and what complementary financial products should be recommended to them?
 4.  **Dormancy Risk:** Which customer segments show high monetary value but low recency, indicating they are **At-Risk** of churn, and requiring immediate retention efforts?